Back to Reputation Management

 AI tools are getting smarter every month.
 They learn from your data, your brand voice, your customer interactions.
 They improve with use.
 But they still need human direction.
 They need you, the independent restaurant and bar owner, to guide them.
 They are tools, not overlords.
 They are there to help your hospitality business run smoother.

-How do I start using AI in my independent venue without breaking the bank?
+How can independent restaurant and bar owners start using AI without breaking the bank?

-You don't need to rip out your entire system and replace it with robots.
+You don’t need to rip out your entire system and replace it with robots.
 Start small.
 Identify your biggest pain points.
-What's draining your time, your money, or your team's energy?
+What’s draining your time, your money, or your team’s energy as an independent restaurant or bar owner?

 Step 1: Audit Your Time and Money.